Dennis P. Ziemba

 Chair, Product Liability

 Dennis Ziemba is a Member of Eckert Seamans and serves as Chair of the firm’s Product Liability practice group.
 He is a trial lawyer with a diverse civil practice, focusing on product liability litigation and other tort actions.
-He also represents product manufacturers in breach of warranty actions, and provides advice to clients in employment matters.
+He also represents product manufacturers in breach of warranty actions and insurance defense matters.
 Throughout his career, Dennis has represented multiple manufacturers of automobiles, automotive component parts, consumer products, industrial equipment, and motorcycles in civil litigation actions.
-He serves as national counsel for a manufacturer of concrete mixers and refuse vehicles, and regional counsel for a national motorcycle manufacturer.
-In addition, he has served as national coordinating counsel for a national plumbing component manufacturer.
+Dennis serves as national trial counsel for a manufacturer of concrete mixers and refuse vehicles, where he also directs the pre-suit investigation of catastrophic personal injury accidents and complex fire events.
+He also serves regional counsel for a national motorcycle manufacturer.
+In addition, Dennis has served as national coordinating counsel for a national plumbing component manufacturer.

 Dennis has extensive experience in successfully handling mediations, arbitrations, and jury trials.
 He regularly appears in state and federal courts throughout Pennsylvania, New Jersey, and New York as well as other courts across the country.
 He has handled cases in the appellate courts of Pennsylvania, New Jersey, and Delaware, as well as the Sixth Circuit Court of Appeals.
 Dennis has also assisted clients in multistate and complex coordinated proceedings and class actions in federal and state courts.
 His background makes him well-qualified to evaluate and manage cases in a manner that is both cost-effective and results-oriented for his clients.
 Dennis frequently lectures and provides training to clients, their employees, and other counsel, providing them with tools to navigate through litigation and pre-litigation matters.